zicna/intro-to-redux-library-codealong/README.md

 command+shift+c, click on the arrows at the top right, and select the extension in the dropdown).
 You should see the initial action, `@@INIT` in the inspector.
 Now click on the tab that says state.
 You should see `{ items: [] }`.
 If you do, it means that your app is now communicating with the devtool.
-Click on the button in your application, to see if the state changes.
-For each time you click on it, you should see the action name (`INCREASE_COUNT`) and the updated state show up in the devtools.
+Each time you click on the button in your application, you should see the action name (`INCREASE_COUNT`) and the updated state show up in the devtools.

 Whew!